AmanTank187/blogger/README.md

 - Creating the Update method is very similar to the articles method, I copied the code from the articles controller and changes the names.
 I created a edit view which renders a form partial.
 The form partial is used to sign up and to edit a users account.
 The form partial includes this line `<%= f.submit(@user.new_record? ?
 "Sign up" : "Update Profile", class: "btn btn-outline-info btn-lg") %>`.
 It checks if the user exists and if it does it will change the button to say Update profile, if the user does not exist then it will say Sign up.

+- Profile page: Created a show view which renders a article partial.
+Using a gravatar helper method which shows a image which is linked to the users email.
+The article partial uses `@articles` which is okay for the articles controller as that exists.
+For users that does not exist so in the show method i fixed this by doing ` @articles = @user.articles`.

 - Ruby version

 - System dependencies